(This page was last updated September 28, 2023.)

-- Honorifics: Follows the standard of whatever is used for the originating work’s most well-known translation; by default, dropped for actual fiction containing dialogue.
-Retained for interviews out of respect, with the exception of –shi (氏) due to the mainstream’s general unfamiliarity with it.
+- Honorifics: Case-by-case basis as necessary.
+In general, follows the standard of whatever is used for the originating work’s most well-known translation, but by default, dropped for actual fiction containing dialogue.
+Retained for interviews out of respect.

 - Romanization: In the absence of official romanizations, should generally follow some variant of Hepburn romanization, unless there’s a particular reason to not use it.
-Long “o” sounds (-ou or –oh) will be handled on a case-by-case basis.
+Names, especially those with long “o” sounds (-ou or –oh) will be handled on a case-by-case basis.